Belle (2013 film): Historical references

-Overall this movie is highly fictionalised, it took too many liberties and change a lot of the fundamental facts about Dido Elizabeth Belle, that this movie was so far removed from what real Dido Belle would've actually been through and experienced during her lifetime, therefore not remotely an accurate historical representation of Dido Elizabeth Belle's life by any means.

 Authorship

 Some press coverage ahead of filming cited Asante as the sole writer of Belle as well as director.
 Press releases that followed Fox Searchlight's acquisition of the film gave the final credit determined by the Writers Guild of America as "Written by Misan Sagay".
 Sagay claimed she began writing her script in 2004, after seeing the painting of Dido Belle at Scone Palace.
 The project was initially developed by HBO.
 It then received funding from the British Film Institute in 2009, but Sagay left the project the following year due to serious ill-health.
 When Asante was hired, Sagay believed that Asante would edit her script.
 Instead she learned that a script without her name on was being used.

 The subsequent arbitration process undertaken by the Writers Guild of America (WGA) determined that Sagay provided the bulk of content used in the script, so Sagay was awarded sole writing credit.
 Cast members Penelope Wilton and Tom Wilkinson expressed "incredulity" at the accreditation decision.
 Wilkinson said he "only saw and worked from a script written by Amma".
 Information obtained by Entertainment Weekly showed Asante wrote 18 script drafts, before she directed the film.
 Producers planned to submit Asante and Sagay as co-writers, but Sagay wanted a solo credit.
 Producer Damian Jones then asked the WGA to give Sagay a "story by" credit, with Asante getting a "screenplay by" credit, but this was rejected.
 Asante appealed the WGA's decision, but lost.